Getting to Zero

 < 3600 Tier I prescriptive prescriptive

-I wanted to follow up after our conversation this morning addressing the issue of mechanical rooms and unconditioned space in new construction in the Town of Mountain Village.
+Mechanical rooms and unconditioned space in new construction in the Town of Mountain Village

 As a policy we are allowing for mechanical rooms, and unconditioned garages to be exempted from habitable HERS calculations with the following criteria;